SpiritSeal/STEM-Workshop-Lesson-Plans/High School/HS Day 3- CyberSecurity/hsd3_lessonPlan.md

 1. Briefly review topics from the Day 1 session with a short quiz

-### Hour of Code

-> 60 minutes

-1. Give Students options for which Hour of Code exercises from [HourOfCode.org](https://hourofcode.com/us/learn) they would like to do and give them 60 minutes to complete them

-2. If students finish their chosen exercise early, have them either pick a second one to complete or encourage them to explore a text-based language like js via the Khan Academy online js course or this [interpret python game](https://compute-it.toxicode.fr/?hour-of-code&progression=python).

 ### picoCTF

 1. Introductory Level cybersecurity challenges delivered in a fun and rewarding manner